Dorothy Day by John Loughery audiobook

 A New York Times Book Review Editor’s Choice

-Dorothy Day is the exceptional biography of a dedicated modern-day pacifist, the most outspoken advocate for the poor, and a lifelong anarchist.
-This definitive and insightful account explores the influence this controversial and yet “sainted” woman still has today.
+Dorothy Day is the exceptional biography of a dedicated modern-day pacifist, an outspoken advocate for the poor, and a lifelong anarchist.
+This definitive and insightful account is “a monumental exploration of the life, legacy, and spirituality of the Catholic activist” (Spirituality & Practice).

 Editorial Reviews